nmaiorana/CS-GY_6083_principles_of_database_systems/project/CS-GY6083_Project.md

 ## Project Details
 For this project I will construct a database using MySQL to store information about record album: the name of the album, the recording date, the artists behind the album (bands), the members of the recording group, the record label which produced the album, genre and sales information.
 This will utilize a 2-tier architecture using Python as the primary Language.

 I will construct business object classes to represent the data in Python using data classes.
-These classes will call on a database utility class to connect and interact with the database.
+To map these data classes to the MySQL db, I will use the SQLAlchemy as my Object Relational Mapper (ORM) tool.
 Lastly I will construct a series of UI classes to perform Create, Read, Update and Delete operations on one of the tables.

-## Database Schema

-### Entity Relationship Diagram
+## Entity Relationship Diagram
 ```mermaid
 erDiagram
     RECORD_ALBUMS |o--|| RECORD_ARTISTS : "Album Artist"